mikaelpatel/Cosa-Domotica/README.md

 Domotica.

 The Domotica library and examples should be found in the Arduino IDE File>Sketchbook menu.
-Open the DomoticaReceiver example sketch.
+Open the DomoticaMonitor example sketch.
 Select the Cosa core by selecting one of the Cosa boards in the Tools>Board menu.